kobewilliam/kobewilliam.github.io/index.md

 """

-Usage: Submit the data to the database.
+Usage: Submit the data to the database as the json format.

 """